-Onto this campus has been brought an instructional faculty of 1,198 members.
-This faculty, alert and capable, has been built through the years by seeking persons who are fitted by temperament and training to help students attain proficiency in general education and specialized fields, discover their abilities, interests, needs and goals, and assume responsibilities for their individual growth and development.
+To this campus has been brought an instructional faculty of 1,634 members.
+This faculty is fitted by temperament and training to help students attain proficiency in general education and specialized fields, discover their abilities, interests, needs and goals, and assume responsibilities for their individual growth and development.